Deiva Thirumagal: Filming

-Marketing

-After completing the film with little publicity, the film met the press at Raintree Hotel St Mary's Road in Chennai on 3 April 2011 to launch the title and logo, the teaser trailer and three twenty-second promotional videos of the film.
-The event was attended by technicians and actors from the film, with the teaser trailer drawing acclaim and positive reviews from film critics.
+Title disputes

+The film initially proceeded without an official title but the makers struggled to finalise one.
+The film was tentatively titled Deiva Magan (Son of God), a title from a 1969 film featuring Sivaji Ganesan.
+However, problems arose after Sivaji Productions claimed that they owned the rights of the title and expressed their interest on using the name for a future production featuring Sivaji's grandson, Vikram Prabhu.
+The title Pitha (Father) ran into trouble after a debutant team announced that they had registered the title.
+Another title Deiva Thirumagan was finalised, but attracted controversies with the Thevar community due to it being a nickname of Pasumpon Muthuramalinga Thevar.
+Eventually the film was retitled Deiva Thirumagal.

 Themes and influences

-Despite film's director A. L. Vijay denying it, many critics believed the film was heavily inspired from Jessie Nelson's 2001 drama film I Am Sam.
-Malathi Rangarajan of The Hindu stated that "Those who have watched the Sean Penn stunner, I am Sam, and Dustin Hoffman's autistic travel in Rain Man can easily spot the similarities between them and DT" [..] and it "reminds you of Balu Mahendra's inimitable Moondraam Pirai.
+Despite Vijay denying it, many critics believed the film was heavily inspired from Jessie Nelson's 2001 drama film I Am Sam.
+Malathi Rangarajan of The Hindu stated that "Those who have watched the Sean Penn stunner, I am Sam, and Dustin Hoffman's autistic travel in Rain Man can easily spot the similarities between them and DT", adding that it "reminds you of Balu Mahendra's inimitable Moondraam Pirai.
 And at times Kamal's Guna".
-The director A.L.
-Vijay has said that the film is about his cousin's real life story and this is not a remake film.
+Vijay has said that the film is about his cousin's real-life story and this is not a remake.

-Messages to society and morals

-One of the social message that the film conveys is, treat disabled people as everyone.
-They are mentally and physically strong.
-Moreover, they have feeling and emotions as everyone.
-The director A. L. Vijay wants to another message which is " Love is Life ".

-According to Anushka Shetty who has taken the lawyer role in the film has been giving a messages to all women.
-"Every woman should be professionally independent.
-Also, she has asked every women to be physically and mentally strong and do not fear to face challenges and protect theirself."